XiYangEcon/XiYangEcon.github.io/index.md

 ---

+- I have been promoted to associate professor with tenure at UNT in June of 2023!
 - I will present at the NBER Conference "Fertility and Declining Population Growth in High-Income Countries" in June of 2023.
 - I will visit MIT Center for Real Estate and present at the first MIT Asia Real Estate Symposium in August of 2023.